biothings/biothings.api/docs/doc/standalone.rst

 fix it (not enough disk space, etc...).
 The hub can be started again using ``python -m biothings.bin.autohub`` from within the application directory (in our case, ``/home/biothings/mygene.info/src/``)

-.. note:: press Control-B then D to dettach the tmux session and let the hub running in background.
+.. note:: Press Control-B then D to dettach the tmux session and let the hub running in background.

 Logs are available in ``/data/mygene.info/logs/``.
 You can have a look at: